NikhilSuthar/SparkDataFrameMail/README.md

-# SparkExample
+# SparkDataFrameMail
-How to send Spark DataFrame as a Report in Mail
+Example of How to send Spark DataFrame as a Report in Mail

 **To send DataFrame as a report in Mail**